Client facing 15 years for Armed Robbery we proved misidentification Judge DISMISSED the case!

 Contact Us Today for a Free Consultation1-800-755-5174

-California Penal Code Sections 488 defines the elements of, and penalties for grand theft.
+California Penal Code Section 488 describes the charge of Grand theft and its penalties.
 Any theft in which the value of the stolen property exceeds $400 is charged as grand theft.
 An exception to this is theft of a vehicle, which in all cases is charged as grand theft - hence the name grand theft auto.
 Grand theft can be charged as either a misdemeanor or a felony depending on the circumstances of the crime and the criminal record of the defendant.
 These are known as 'wobblers'.

 If a grand theft involves a firearm, state prison terms range from 16 months to 3 years.
 Any other grand theft conviction comes with a sentence in county jail for up to one year, or a longer term in state prison.
 All grand theft convictions come with the possibility of probation, restitution, work project, counseling, and substantial fines.